 So, do you want to transform your rigid and compartmented infrastructure, into a flexible and agile platform where you can dynamically deploy new services and adjust their capacity?.
 If the answer is yes, you want to build what is nowadays called a private cloud.

-In this mini-howto, you will learn to setup such private cloud in 5 steps with Ubuntu and OpenNebula.
+In this mini-how-to, you will learn to set up such a private cloud in 5 steps with Ubuntu and OpenNebula.
 We assume that your infrastructure follows a classical cluster-like architecture, with a front-end (cluster01, in the howto) and a set of worker nodes (cluster02 and cluster03).

 deb http://ppa.launchpad.net/opennebula-ubuntu/ppa/ubuntu intrepid main

 If everything is set up correctly you could see the OpenNebula packages:

 $ apt-cache search opennebula libopennebula-dev - OpenNebula client library - Development libopennebula1 - OpenNebula client library - Runtime opennebula - OpenNebula controller opennebula-common - OpenNebula common files opennebula-node - OpenNebula node

 - [Front-end (cluster01)] Install the opennebula package: